UIM-Community/perluim/README.md

 # Contribution welcome

 - Better UMP class (to do action on the REST API, and switch UMP if needed, HTTP request etc..).
-- Add event system to each class (like event Emitter).
-- Rework getCfg from probe.pm
+- Rework probe.pm (Add more callback / features).
-- Add new feature to probe.pm (like searching a key/section into a pds file).
-- Support for subscribe probe ?
+- Support for daemon probe (not really supported by main right now...)

 > Feel free to pull-request a new class etc...

 # Roadmap

 - Continue to work on documentation.
-- [x] Add probeExist to robot API.
 - Add getCfg(probeName,path) to robot API.
 - Add getLog(probeName,path) to robot API.
 - Rework main class (better instanciating/configuration syntax).